dtcenter/METplus/docs/systemconfiguration.rst

 When looping over valid time (LOOP_BY = VALID or LOOP_BY = REALTIME), the following variables must be set:

-| **VALID_TIME_FMT**
+**VALID_TIME_FMT**:
-| This is the format of the valid times the user can configure in the METplus Wrappers.
+This is the format of the valid times the user can configure in the METplus Wrappers.
 The valie of VALID_BEG and VALID_END must correspond to this format.
 Example: VALID_TIME_FMT=%Y%m%d%H. Using this format, the valid time range values specified must be defined as YYYYMMDDHH, i.e. 2019020112.

-| **VALID_BEG**
+**VALID_BEG**:
-| This is the first valid time that will be processed.
+This is the first valid time that will be processed.
 The format of this variable is controlled by VALID_TIME_FMT.
 For example, if VALID_TIME_FMT=%Y%m%d, then VALID_BEG must be set to a valid time matching YYYYMMDD, such as 20190201.

-| **VALID_END**
+**VALID_END**:
-| This is the last valid time that can be processed.
+This is the last valid time that can be processed.
 The format of this variable is controlled by VALID_TIME_FMT.
 For example, if VALID_TIME_FMT=%Y%m%d, then VALID_END must be set to a valid time matching YYYYMMDD, such as 20190202.
 Note that the time specified for this variable will not necessarily be processed.
 It is used to determine the cutoff of run times that can be processed.
 For example, if METplus Wrappers is configured to start at 20190201 and end at 20190202 processing data in 48 hour increments, it will process valid time 20190201 then increment the run time to 20190203.
 This is later than the VALID_END value, so execution will stop.
 However, if the increment is set to 24 hours (see VALID_INCREMENT), then METplus Wrappers will process valid times 20190201 and 20190202 before ending execution.

-| **VALID_INCREMENT**
+**VALID_INCREMENT**:
-| This is the number of seconds to add to each run time to determine the next run time to process.
+This is the number of seconds to add to each run time to determine the next run time to process.
 This value must be greater than or equal to 60 because METplus Wrappers currently does not support processing intervals of less than one minute.

 The following is a configuration that will process valid time 20190201 at 00Z until 20190202 at 00Z in 6 hour (21600 seconds) increments::